Links & Resources

 Extension of Chemical Engineering 110A to cover mixtures and multiphase equilibrium.
 Liquid-vapor separations calculations are emphasized.
 Introduction to equations of state for mixtures.

-Prerequisites: Chemical Engineering 110A with a minimum grade of C-; Mathematics 4B; Engineering majors only.
+Prerequisites: Chemical Engineering 110A with a minimum grade of C-; Mathematics 4B or 4BI; Engineering majors only.

 119 - Current Events in Chemical Engineering (1)